lelegard/winkbdlayouts/README.md

 for each keyboard which correctly installs the DLL but the way it is done is never described.
-- The problem has been discussed multiple times in various online forums but no clear solution was proposed.
+- The problem has been discussed multiple times in various online forums but no clear explanation or solution was proposed.

 During the setup of this project, finding how to correctly install a keyboard layout DLL was the hardest part.
 Since this is documented nowhere, this note tries to provide the missing answers.
 However, note that this procedure was found after various analyses and trials.
 It may be incomplete.
 It is provided for information only.

 The first step is copying the DLL (for instance `kbdusapple.dll`) into `C:\Windows\System32` (or more precisely `%SystemRoot%\system32`).

-The second step is registering the DLL in the registry.
+The second step is declaring the DLL in the registry.
 This is the tricky part.

 Let's start from a minimum example:
 ~~~